-From 1 January 2018, the Company has applied IFRS 9 and classifies its financial assets in the measurement categories of amortised cost and Fair value through profit and loss (FVTPL).
+The Company classifies its financial assets in the measurement categories of amortised cost and Fair value through profit and loss (FVTPL).

 Financial assets and financial liabilities are classified as FVTPL where there is a requirement to do so or where they are otherwise designated at FVTPL on initial recognition.
 Financial assets and financial liabilities which are required to be held at FVTPL include: